kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask888_Simple_request_reply_pattern_with_ZeroMQ/README.md

 - Each client instance receives responses from Nginx.
 - Once all client requests have been processed and responses received, the Docker system remains active and ready to handle subsequent requests.

+## Running the Docker System

+To run the entire system, including the server, client, and NGINX load balancer, follow these steps:

+- Build the Docker Images:
+ - Navigate to the directory containing the Dockerfiles and the docker-compose.yml file.
+ - Run the command docker-compose up --build.
+This will build the Docker images for the server, client, and NGINX load balancer.
+- Start the Server:
+ - Open a new terminal window or tab.
+ - Navigate to the same directory as before.
+ - Run the command docker-compose up server.
+This will start the server container.
+- Start the Client:
+ - Open another terminal window or tab.
+ - Navigate to the same directory.
+ - Run the command docker-compose up client.
+This will start the client container.
+- Run the Clients Script:
+ - To simulate multiple clients connecting to the server concurrently, execute the run_clients.py script.

+## Expected Output

+Upon running the system, you will observe the following outputs:
+- The server will start and listen for incoming requests on port 5555.
+- The client will connect to the server and send multiple requests sequentially.
+- If any request contains malformed data (such as missing address), the server will log an error message but continue processing subsequent requests.
+- As the clients script runs, you may notice the outputs of the two clients interleaved in the terminal.
+This indicates that the server is processing requests asynchronously, handling multiple clients concurrently.